The normal clear waters of Florida’s Gulf Coast have now become a muddy brown-red color and manatee deaths have taken a heavy toll because of it.

-As of October, last year, the red tide, or harmful algae bloom, has had a higher-than-ever concentration and is still being tested for in Florida.
+As of October of last year, the red tide, or harmful algae bloom, has had a higher-than-ever concentration and is still being tested for in Florida.

 According to the National Oceanic and Atmospheric Administration (NOAA) the Florida red tide is also known as Karenia brevis or K. brevis for short produces toxins called brevotoxins.
 K. brevis has an effect on several marine animals including: fish, invertebrates like sea urchins, sea turtles, birds, dolphins, and manatees.